munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-Because an l-value isn't evaluated like a normal expression, the syntax tree must reflect that.
+We want the syntax tree to reflect that an l-value isn't evaluated like a normal expression.
 That's why the Expr.Assign node has a *Token* for the left-hand side, not an Expr.
 The problem is that the parser doesn't know it's parsing an l-value until it hits the `=`.
-In a complex l-value, that may occur
-<span name="many">many</span> tokens later:
+In a complex l-value, that may occur <span name="many">many</span> tokens later:

 ```lox
 makeList().head.next = node;